mialkin/docs/csharp/types/override-gethashcode.md

 When two objects are equal they _must_ return the same hash code, but reverse is not necessary: two object may return the same hash code, but they can be not equal.

+ For more information about overriding GetHashCode, see the [↑ "Notes to Inheritors"](https://learn.microsoft.com/en-us/dotnet/api/system.object.gethashcode#notes-to-inheritors) section.

 ## Table of contents

 - [Override `GetHashCode` when `Equals` is overridden](#override-gethashcode-when-equals-is-overridden)